Yhtiyar/wikiracer/README.md

 rare articles.

 ### Agent_L
 Experimental agent similar to Agent_C, however [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is used to measure familiarity.
 Average Levenshtein distance between articles of 2 pages represents how familiar are articles.
 But, distance measuring creates bottleneck, so it becmomes really slow.
+Not recommended to use it.

 ## Fast mode
 Every agent is in fast mode by default, it means it will search not more that 500 (first lexographically sorted) articles in each page.
 Since there some pages with thousands of links, fast mode will improve agents performance.
 Searching works fine in this mode.
 You can disable it manually, see program run arguments.